zeinkap/yelp-camp/ReadMe.md

 * Add profile page for signed in user.
 Add profile avatar
 * for user reviews: Add star rating with date of when review posted.
 Add useful button with bulb icon and flag inappropriate button.
 Show avatar next to username.
 Add upload photo option
-* Allow user to upload campground image from local machine
 * User can upload multiple photos of campground